Courseiva

 Manage and maintain deviceshardMultiple ChoiceObjective-mapped

 You have a Windows 11 device that is co-managed with Configuration Manager and Microsoft Intune.
-After migrating the Windows Update workload to Intune, users report that they can still manually check for updates in Windows Settings and install optional updates.
-You need to prevent users from installing optional updates.
+After migrating the Windows Update workload to Intune, users report that they can still manually check for updates in Windows Settings and install optional driver and firmware updates that are not signed by Microsoft.
+You need to prevent users from installing these optional updates.
 Which setting should you configure in Intune?

 Answer choices